This post contains affiliate links. Read my disclosure for more information.

 Start by making some small changes like these examples, and before you know it, it will become second nature to you.

-You May Also Like: Do You Struggle With Expressing Gratitude?
+Suggested Article: Do You Struggle with Expressing Gratitude?

 3. What Do Those in Need Actually Need?